janheuer/here-and-there-agda/README.md

+# Formalisation of the Logic of Here-And-There and ASP in Agda
-This repository implements the logic of here-and-there as the logical foundations of Answer Set Programming (ASP).
+This repository formalises some aspects of the logic of here-and-there and Answer Set Programming (ASP) in [Agda](https://wiki.portal.chalmers.se/agda/pmwiki.php).

-The current implementation proves that logic programs provide a normal form for arbitrary theories in the logic of here-and-there, i.e. every theory is equivalent to a logic program in the logic of here-and-there, or in terms of equilibrium models: every theory is strongly equivalent to a logic program.
-To do so parts of the following papers are implemented:

-\[CabalarFerraris2007\]
-Cabalar, P., & Ferraris, P. (2007).
-Propositional theories are strongly equivalent to logic programs.
-Theory and Practice of Logic Programming, 7(6), 745-759. [doi:10.1017/S1471068407003110](https://doi.org/10.1017/S1471068407003110)

-\[LifschitzEtAl1999\]
-Lifschitz, V., Tang, L.R. & Turner, H. (1999).
-Nested expressions in logic programs.
-Annals of Mathematics and Artificial Intelligence 25, 369–389. [doi:10.1023/A:1018978005636](https://doi.org/10.1023/A:1018978005636)

-\[LifschitzEtAl2001\]
-Lifschitz, V., Pearce, D., & Valverde, A. (2001).
-Strongly equivalent logic programs.
-ACM Transactions on Computational Logic, 2(4), 526–541. [doi:10.1145/383779.383783](https://doi.org/10.1145/383779.383783)
+## Overview
+The formalisation currently encompasses three main topics:

+1. Logic programs as a normal form of the logic of here-and-there
+2. The connection between the logic of here-and-there and ASP (equilibrium models and strong equivalence)
+3. Definition of stable models using the reduct operation

+See the module structure below for more details.
+See the bibliography for references used to develop this formalisation.

-# Module Structure
+## Module Structure
 [`Formula`](Formula/Formula.md)
 - definition of formulas and theories
 - definition of special formulas (i.e. different kinds of logic programs)

 [`Classical`](Classical/Classical.md)
 - classical interpretations and model relation
-- proof of some tautologies
+- proofs of some tautologies

 [`HereAndThere`](HereAndThere/HereAndThere.md)
 - here-and-there interpretations and model relation